 Making Professional Natural Skin and Hair Care Products

-Enrollment for our Spring 2018 our Professional Natural Skin Care Product Making Course and our Professional Natural Hair Care Product Making Course is happening NOW!
+Professional Natural Skin Care Product Making Course and our Professional Natural Hair Care Product Making Course enrollment is soon.
 Joan Morais will be mentoring these courses and they will include weekly module overviews where you can ask your questions on formulating and more!
-Enrollment for the Spring 2018 session ends on Friday, March 9th, 2018.

 Have questions on our courses?
 Check out our Frequently Asked Questions for our Professional Natural Skin Care Product Making Course and our Professional Natural Hair Care Product Making Course or feel free to email us.